What Happens if You Don’t File Taxes for 3 Years?

 Depending on your situation, you may need additional tax documents to file, but your tax professional can let you know exactly what you need for each tax year based on your unique situation.

 You can contact payers directly to request old tax documents.
 For instance, if you don’t have a W2 wage statement, you can call your old employer and ask for one.
-However, it can often be hard to get information this way.

 Why You Should File Taxes as Soon as Possible

-You don’t want the IRS to file your taxes.
-It’s easier to file your returns proactively than to deal with an SFR.
+- To Avoid a Substitute for Return – It’s easier to file your returns proactively than to deal with an SFR.
 As explained above, SFRs are notorious for overstating your taxes owed, and once the IRS has used an SFR to assess tax, it can start collection actions against you.

-If the SFR shows that you owe a tax debt from your unfiled federal taxes, the agency can start collection actions.
+- To Avoid Enforced Collection Actions – If the SFR shows that you owe a tax debt from your unfiled federal taxes, the agency can start collection actions.
 This can include federal tax liens, garnishments, levies, and more.

 What If I Haven’t Filed Taxes in 3 Years and I Can’t Afford to Pay